0xmycf/symmetrical-journey/README.md

 - [x] Parrots fear SnowGolems and won't eat Wheat, Potatoes, Carrots if nearby
 - [x] Parrots fear Players with CarvedPumpkins as Head and won't eat Wheat, Potatoes, Carrots if nearby (should work not tested)
 - [x] Fish only spawn if its raining
-- [ ] Somehow make fish more complicated (haven't figured that out yet)
+- [ ] Might make FishingRod enchantable with Sharpness
-- [ ] Furnaces, Smokers etc. are dangerous if used with food
+- [x] Furnaces, Smokers etc. are dangerous if used with food
 - [ ] Somehow deal with Villager trades
-- [ ] Somehow deal with fishing
+- [ ] Somehow deal with fishing (haven't figured that out yet)
 - [ ] Somehow deal with mushroom stew
 - [ ] Somehow reward better food (stews for example, golden carrots)